 After brightness, the next most important factor to draw your viewer’s eye is sharpness.
 You can’t help but concentrate on the sharp areas of an image.
 It’s natural.
 One of the reasons why like beautiful bokeh is because it helps the eye move to the sharp subject.

-One place where this lens is a bit weak in sharpness is when shooting at wide angle focal lengths (24mm – 35mm) below an aperture of f/8.
+This lens is a bit weak in sharpness when shooting at wide-angle focal lengths (24mm – 35mm) below an aperture of f/8.
 It can be a bit fuzzy in the corners in this situation.
-That's the only weakness I've found using the Nikon 24-70mm lens.
+That’s the only weakness I’ve found using the Nikon 24-70mm lens.

 This scene presents a bit of a challenge.
 It doesn’t have much light and things are moving around.
 It’s up to you to capture the scene to share with people who can’t be there.
 That’s when you need fast glass.

 It looks like there’s plenty of light in the image above, right?
 That’s the idea.
 Your eye adapts very well to low light.
 Cameras, not so much.
 They’re rather particular about having enough light to hit the sensor in order to create a clean image with color and detail.